Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing connecting to the VM using RDP](./rdp_connect.png)

-  > **Note:** If the _`windowsAdminPassword`_ parameter is not specified during deployment, the password is automatically generated and stored in the Key Vault.
+  > **Note:** If the _`windowsAdminPassword`_ parameter is specified during deployment, use the provided password to log in.
+If not specified, the password is automatically generated and stored in the Key Vault.
 Copy the "windowsAdminPassword" secret value from the Key Vault to log in.

 #### Connect using Azure Bastion